Best Chinese Potsticker Dumplings

 While the dough rests, we’ll make the potsticker filling.

-How to Make the Potsticker Filling
+Make Potsticker Filling

 Finely chop the leafy portion of the cabbage first.